kubeflow/website/content/docs/pipelines/reusable-components.md

   [Cloud Storage](https://cloud.google.com/storage/docs/) location of your choice.

-  Component output: the location of the query results in Cloud Storage.
+  Component output: the Cloud Storage blob path where the query results are located.

 ## Cloud Dataflow